Hwangjicheon: Hwangji pond

 Most of Hwangjicheon's water flows from three ponds called Hwangji, also called Cheonhwang (천황; 天潢), outputting 5,000 tons of water daily.
-The three pond's perimeters measure 100m, 50m, and 30m.
-Their altitude measures at 700m.
-Before the construction of Gwangdong dam in 1989, Hwangji served as the primary water source for nearby residents, and still serves as one during severe droughts.
-Taebaek cited has developed Hwangji into a park.
+The three ponds have perimeters of 100m, 50m, and 30m.
+They are at an altitude of 700m.
+Before the construction of Gwangdong Dam in 1989, Hwangji served as a primary water source for nearby residents, and still serves as one during severe droughts.
+The city has developed Hwangji into a park.

 The name Hwangji comes from a local legend.
 According to the story, a wealthy man named Hwang Dong-ji (황동지; 黃同知) once lived where Hwangji is now located.
 One day, a monk came to his house asking for alms.
 Instead of helping, Hwang insulted the monk by giving him cow dung.
 However, his daughter-in-law saw what happened, apologized to the monk, and offered him a bucket of rice.
 The monk then told her to follow him and warned her not to look back, as disaster was about to strike the house.
 She obeyed and followed him, but when she heard a thundering noise behind her—Hwang's house collapsing and turning into ponds—she instinctively looked back.
 In that moment, she turned to stone.